Marcus401/SupplyHub/README.md

 * As much as possible, avoid editing the same file at once

 #### Plugins you might like to use
-* ES7 react snippets for VScode - gives shortcuts to pre defined snippets instead of having to type out the same thing over and over
+* ES7 react snippets for VSCode - gives shortcuts to pre-defined snippets instead of having to type out the same thing over and over
 * Tailwind support - Tailwind css suggestions